yichunzhao/jdbc-postgres/README.md

 There is only SQLException in JDBC.
 It is too general to handle.

-So, it may re-pack it into your own exceptions, having an error code with a specific exception.
+So, may re-pack it into your own exceptions, having an error code and/or into a specific exception.

-Repack it into a Runtime exception, and handle them in a higher layers.
+Repacking them into Runtime exceptions, and handle them in a higher layer, rather than handling them anywhere.

-If you leak a SQLException, then you have to pollut your method signature; and leaving the invokers many concerns to handle them.
+If you leak a SQLException, then you have to pollut your method signature; and leaving the invokers concerns.

-So a better way may be re-pack SQLException in a Runtime exception and with an error code to present its specific exception cause.
+So a better way may be re-pack SQLException in a Runtime exception and with an error code.